• Skip to Content

 Graduate students who are funded and pursuing their degree fulltime over the summer months need to register for at least 9 credits of their program's summer research course.
 This includes nonresident students who are fully funded by their programs over the summer.
 There is no tuition charge for an 800- level course in the summer.
 Please consult with your academic program for more information.

 Intersession Courses: graduate students are eligible to enroll in Intersession coursework.
 Grades are generally given on an P/F scale.
 Some students use this period to participate in research, independent study, or internships.
 A list of Intersession offerings is published in late November or early December.
 A special form, available in the Homewood Registrar’s Office, is used for Intersession registration.
 Students should register before winter break.
 Students who register for research, independent study, or an internship during Intersession must have the approval signature of their faculty sponsor and academic advising office.
-This opportunity is offered tuition-free.
+There may be costs with no financial aid associated with courses taken in intersession.
+Students are encouraged to check with their academic dept. prior to registration.

 Visit https://summerprograms.jhu.edu/program/intersession-program/ for more information.